filmhubhq/filmhubhq.github.io/jobs/_posts/2019-05-10-vp-sales-and-acquisition.md

 **international**{: .badge .badge-primary}
 **streaming**{: .badge .badge-primary}

-The VP Sales and Acquisition at Filmhub is responsible for growing sales / acquisition, planning, negotiating, and executing sales campaigns.
+The VP Sales and Acquisition at Filmhub is responsible for growing sales / acquisition, planning, and executing sales campaigns.
 You lead development and ongoing management of customer relationships.

 Your responsibilities include: